-Enterprise bank is concerned with the welfare of its employees and ensures the provision of benefits even during separation.
+Enterprise Bank, Inc. is concerned with the welfare of its employees and ensures the provision of benefits even during separation.
 It is the policy of the bank to comply with the requirements of the law to provide employees retirement benefits subject to the terms and conditions of the established Retirement Program.

-The plan established is a noncontributory retirement plan which provides for post-employment or retirement benefit plan and termination benefit plan.
+The plan established is a non-contributory retirement plan which provides for post-employment or retirement benefit plan and termination benefit plan.

-The retirement benefits are provided to employees through a defined benefit plan that defines the amount of retirement benefit an employee will receive on retirement, dependent on age, years of service, and salary.
+The retirement benefits are provided to employees through a defined benefit plan that defines the amount of retirement benefit an employee will receive upon retirement, dependent on the age, years of service, and salary.
 The bank's defined benefit retirement plan covers all regular full-time employees whose retirement benefits are paid in lump sum payments at the time of the allowable retirement age of 60 or 65.
-Early retirement at the age of 50-considered a managementinitiated program-follows a different set of terms and conditions approved by the management and the board.
+Early retirement at the age of 50--considered a management-initiated program--follows a different set of terms and conditions approved by the management and the board.